Around the Corner

 Around the Corner is a 1930 American comedy-drama film directed by Bert Glennon and starring George Sidney, Charles Murray and Joan Peers.
 It was produced and distributed by Columbia Pictures.

+Plot

+Rosie Kaplan O'Grady, an abandoned child, is adopted and raised by two men of different backgrounds—a Jewish pawnbroker and an Irish policeman.
+As she grows up, she becomes involved in a series of romantic and social complications that reflect the contrasting influences of her upbringing.
+Her relationships and personal choices lead to tensions and misunderstandings, which are eventually resolved as she reconciles her identity and future.